Lake Michigan Fishing: 3 Top Guides Tell You How And Where

 Lake Michigan Walleye Fishing

-Walleye are amazing to eat and extremely fun to fish and in some areas of lake Michigan, they can be plentiful.
+Walleye are amazing to eat and fun to fish.
+In some areas of Lake Michigan, they can be plentiful.

-You can target them in the early mornings or just before dusk.
+The best time to target them is in the early mornings or just before dusk.

 Lake Michigan Pike Fishing